myEvolv-Development-Community/myEvolvCode/JavaScript Functions/Scrub HTML from Subreport Hyperlinks.md

 ![Subreport with Embedded Hyperlinks](assets/images/HTML%20Scrubbing%201.png)

-However, when printed, the HTML formatting is printed as plain text and no longer interpreted, resulting in a very ugly presentation.
+However, when printed, the hyperlink is printed as plain text, resulting in a very ugly presentation.

 ![Subreport with Embedded Hyperlinks](assets/images/HTML%20Scrubbing%202.png)